bahrus/be-resourceful/README.md

 }
 ```

-be-resourceful focuses on extracting the information needed to populate state from two locations:
+be-resourceful focuses on extracting the information needed to populate state from three locations:

 1. The address bar, and
+2. Captured events from within the nav element.
 2. Server rendered HTML.

 ## From the address bar